Welcome to our best 8 person tent review!

-The best 8 person camping tent generally has a comfort capacity of 4 to 6 people.
+The best 8 person camping tents generally have a comfort capacity of 4 to 6 people.
 While you can fit inside with 8 people, this means you won’t have any room for movement or gear when sleeping.
-A maximum capacity of 8 means you’ll be truly comfortable in the tent with about 50 to 70 percent of its maximum capacity.
+A maximum capacity of 8 means you’ll be truly comfortable in tents with about 50 to 70 percent of the maximum capacity.

-We recommend the Wenzel Klondike as the best 8-person tent for family camping on a budget, or the Vango Odyssey 800 for those who go camping throughout the year.
-Both of these 8 person camping tent models have lots of space for sleeping and storage, but the right one for you depends on how much privacy you need.
+We recommend the Wenzel Klondike as the best budget 8 person tent for family camping, or the Vango Odyssey 800 for those who go camping throughout the year.
+Both of these 8 person camping tents have lots of space for sleeping and storage, but the right one for you depends on how much privacy you need.

-Which Tent Is Best For a Group of Friends?
+Which 8-person Tent Is Best For a Group of Friends?

 For a group of friends who aren’t habitual campers, the Coleman Montana 8-Person tent is an affordable, quality option.
 It has a great combination of space and privacy, and it won’t break the bank.

-In our review, we found the Coleman Montana 8-Person tent to offer the best value for campers.
+In our best 8 person tent reviews, we found the Coleman Montana 8-Person tent to be the best 8 man tent for campers.
 Its spacious interiors and tube-like design are comfortable for families and friend groups, and it’s easy enough to assemble.
-We also love the hinged doors that allow for hands-free exits, as well as the storage pockets.
+We also love the hinged doors that allow for hands-free exits, as well as the internal pockets.